Tony Hsieh: JetSuite

 Hsieh joined JetSuite's board in 2011.
 He led a $7 million round of investment in the growing private "very light jet" field with that company.
 The investment allowed JetSuite to add two new Embraer Phenom 100 jets which have two pilots, two engines and safety features equivalent to large commercial passenger jets but weigh less than 10,000 lb and are consequently highly fuel-efficient.

 Real estate rejuvenation projects

 Downtown Project (DTP) – Las Vegas

 From 2009 until his death, Hsieh, who was still running the downtown Las Vegas-based Zappos.com business, organized a major re-development and revitalization project for downtown Las Vegas, which had been for the most part left behind compared to the Las Vegas Strip's growth.
 Hsieh originally planned the Downtown Project as a place where Zappos.com employees could live and work, but the project grew beyond that to a vision where thousands of local tech and other entrepreneurs could live and work.
-Projects funded include The Writer's Block, the first independent bookseller in Las Vegas.
+Projects funded include The Writer's Block, the first independent bookseller in Las Vegas and Downtown Container Park, made of shipping containers.